Former Veeps Mark Earth Day With Climate-Minded Pledge

 Gore emphasized that technology has dramatically changed the cost curve of alternative energy.
 “Five years ago, solar and wind were cheaper than fossil fuels in 1% of the world,” he said.
 “Today they’re cheaper in two-thirds of the world, and in five years they’ll be cheaper in 100%.”
 He noted that India plans to make it illegal within 10 years to sell cars with internal combustion engines.

 Both men said climate change had worsened the impact of the novel coronavirus outcomes.
-“Air pollution is linked up to a 15% greater mortality from Covid,” Biden asserted, while Gore claimed that the biggest burners of coal during the 1918 flu pandemic also saw the death rate.
+“Air pollution is linked up to a 15% greater mortality from Covid,” Biden asserted, while Gore said areas that were top coal burners during the 1918 flu pandemic also saw the highest death rate.

 Biden also agreed Wednesday with what Gore termed the “environmental injustice” that minorities are at greater risk of coronavirus.